kreynolds/fusematic/README.md

 The modification includes a new Z endstop, a new isolator, and an optional 'foot' for the adjustment screw.
 In order to use this, the delrin nut will have to be turned so that the flange faces downwards.
+Additionally, it rotates the screw holes by 30&deg; to create more clearance for the X extrusion on the delrin nut.

 ![Z Isolator Example](images/kreynolds-z-isolator.jpg "Z Isolator installation example")